Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-CB9bSigNYH8,5200.933333333333,5234.485233.md

 ### Transcript

-> is this a 12 how this is having multiple values okay so let's go crazy with color let's see we want to make this a little bit more yellow there we go or we can make it super yellow that that's maybe the beautiful thing thankfully yellow cuz it's the desert alright warmoth warming up a little bit
+> is this a 12 how this is having multiple values okay so let's go crazy with color let's see we want to make this a little bit more yellow there we go or we can make it super yellow that that's maybe the beautiful thing thankfully yellow cuz it's the desert alright warmoth warming up a little bit yeah weather confirmed cuz of fog sure